EspoTek/Labrador/README.md

 make
 sudo make install
 ```
 Then, to launch, just type `labrador` into the terminal.

+On Macos, additional steps may be required.
+See issue https://github.com/EspoTek/Labrador/issues/238

 To build the AVR software, I use Atmel Studio 7.
 Just load up the .atsln and push F7.
 You can use `avr-gcc` if you don't want to install a full IDE.